needle-tail/needletails-website/README.md

 ## Contact Us

-If you have any questions or need further assistance, feel free to reach out to us at [inquiry@cartisim.io](mailto:inquiry@cartisim.io).
+If you have any questions or need further assistance, feel free to reach out to us at [support@needletails.com](mailto:support@needletails.com).

-Thank you for visiting the NeedleTail Support Website!
+Thank you for visiting the NeedleTails Support Website!
 Together, we can enhance collaboration and support in the software development community.

 ---

-*This README was last updated on 10/11/24.*
+*This README was last updated on 10/12/24.*